kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day01/about.md

 ### Challenge Modifier

-Part 1: ""
+Part 1: "Your challenge is to write a program to complete today's puzzle while making your code as clear as possible, but using no comments"

-This is where we put notes for Part 1's Challenge Modifier!
+Easy!

 Part 2: ""